nwrenger/gluer/README.md

 ### Step 3: Generate API

-Generate the API file using the `generate` macro.
+Generate the API file using the `generate!` macro.
 This generates the TypeScript file on macro expansion (compile time).
 You have to specify the `root directory` of your current project, normally `src`, a `path`, where the file should be generated to and with what name, and a different `base`, `""` means no different base.

 ```rust
 use gluer::generate;